gmcnutt/haxima_game_makers_guide/README.md

     │       └── splash.png
     └── kern-init.scm

-kern-init.scm should have the following settings:
+You can figure out the format of the image files by studying the ones that come with Haxima. kern-init.scm is a scm file and it should have the following settings to match this directory layout:

     (kern-cfg-set